dana-team/container-app-operator/README.md

 4. The `provider-dns` is a `Crossplane Provider` which reconciles the DNS Record CRs in the cluster and creates DNS Records in the pre-configured DNS provider (bring your own DNS provider).

-5. The `certificate-operator` reconciles `Certificate` CRs in the cluster and creates certificates using the Cert API.
+5. The `cert-external-issuer` reconciles `Certificate` CRs in the cluster and creates certificates using the Cert API.

 6. The `logging-operator controller` reconciles the `Flow` and `Output` CRs in the cluster and collects logs from the pods' `stdout` and sends them to a pre-existing `Elasticsearch` index (bring your own indexes).